srq5/liri-node-app/README.md

 4. do-what-it-says
 	* This will run the text in a .txt file as a command.
 This command uses the "fs" package.

+5. NOTE: If you're argument contains spaces, wrap it in quotation marks.